 The Coronavirus (COVID-19) pandemic is an unprecedented event in recent history.

-The Wimmera Development Association plays a key role in supporting our community during emergencies affecting the municipality, and we are constantly monitoring and responding to this situation.
+The Wimmera Development Association works closely with our local government partners to support our community during emergencies affecting the municipalities, and we are constantly monitoring and responding to this situation.

 It's important to remember that this situation is changing daily.